AFLplusplus/LibAFL/docs/src/baby_fuzzer.md

     .expect("Failed to generate the initial corpus".into());
 ```

-Now you can prepend the following `use` directives to your main.rs and compile it.
+Now you can prepend the necessary `use` directives to your main.rs and compile the fuzzer.

 ```rust
 extern crate libafl;